-Emerald Ash Borer in Chadds Ford, Pennsylvania
+Emerald Ash Borer Information for Chadds Ford, PA Residents

 The Emerald Ash Borer infestation in Pennsylvania has been a constant pest since mid-2007.
 In Chadds Ford, EAB damage is still prevalent.
 The metallic green beetles originated in Asia and parts of Europe.
 Due to trading via ships, the Emerald Ash Borer entered the country through Michigan in 2002.